Updated July 6, 2023

-- This type of Pitchbook is focused on the current client, and hence it is customized to be more client specific.
+- This type of Pitchbook is focused on the current client and is customized to be more client specific.

 - It provides more information about the Client Company, highlights, products and services, market overview, customers, organizational chart, financial performance & growth forecasts.

-- Preparation of such a pitch book requires detailed interaction with the client and regular feedback sessions.
+- Preparing such a pitch book requires detailed interaction with the client and regular feedback sessions.

 4. Combo PitchBook/Scenario Analysis